xifox/working-guide/debian/README.md

 ![test](https://github.com/xifox/working-guide/blob/master/debian/windm.jpg)

 The above image is an example of two discs seen in this app.
+In the example above, first disc containing windows 7, was shrinked at aprox 1/3 of it original size.
+With the remaining space, there were created two partitions.
+The last one was left to use by windows to store documnts.
+The other one, was for debian.

 Move/resize/delete partition to have a portion of one disc free to install your new system.